vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 ![RM Post Logon](images/RM_3_5TAB_LIST_HIGHUSERINFO.png)

-Before patient selection, CPRS has sent five pages of RPCs, some handled in _Demo VISTA_, some - those bolded - go to the _VICS Server_. _ORWU DT_ is sent more than once by CPRS - CPRS asks for the date many many times ...
+Before patient selection, CPRS has sent five pages of RPCs, some handled in _Demo VISTA_, others - those bolded - dispatched to the _VICS Server_. _ORWU DT_ was sent more than once by CPRS - CPRS asks for the date and time many many times ...

 ![RM_O_ORWU_DT](images/RM_O_ORWU_DT.png)

-This and other date and time queries are now handled by the VICS Server's _Time Service_.
+This and other date and time queries are handled by the VICS Server's _Time Service_.

 The RPC, _XUS GET USER INFO_ is highlighted in red.
 Clicking on that row of the table brings up that RPC's details ...

 ![RM_3_ORQPT_DEFAULT_LIST_SOURCE](images/RM_3_XUS_GET_USER_INFO.png)

 Unlike _XUS INTRO DETAILS_, this RPC was handled by the _VICS Server_ and not by _VISTA_.
-The server's _User Service_ knows about all the users of the demo _VISTA_ - it is designed to scale and could centrally manage the users of all _130 VISTAs_ deployed in the VA.
+The server's _User Service_ knows about all the users of _Demo VISTA_.

 Centralizing data requires unambiguous national identifiers for all VA data.
-Currently, data is identified within a single VISTA.
+Traditionally, data is identified within a single VISTA.
 For example, the response above of _XUS GET USER INFO_ shows _63_ is _Demo VISTA_'s identifier of Robert Alexander.
 A different VISTA may use _63_ for a different user.
 The _VICS Identifier Service_ turns such per VISTA identifiers into national, unambiguous equivalents while maintaining per VISTA identification for CPRS RPC emulation.

+__Note__: the _User Service_ is designed to scale and could centrally manage the users of all 130 VISTAs deployed in the VA.

 Back in CPRS, you are asked to select a Patient ...